The Epic Battle for Amrita: Devas vs Asuras in the Ocean Churning (Samudra Manthan)

 Gods and Asuras in the Ocean Churning (Samudra Manthan) for Amrita

 Ananta, with his unmatched strength, uprooted Mount Mandara, destroying the forest and displacing the creatures living there.
-The gods, with Ananta’s help, transported the mountain to the ocean.
+The devas, with Ananta’s help, transported the mountain to the ocean.
 They then approached Samudra Dev, the god of the ocean, asking for his blessing to churn its waters.
 Samudra Dev consented but warned that many challenges lay ahead.

 The Role of Kurma and Vasuki in the Churning

-Next, the gods turned to Kurma, the King of Tortoises, to support Mount Mandara on his back during the churning.
+Next, the devas turned to Kurma, the King of Tortoises, to support Mount Mandara on his back during the churning.
 Kurma agreed, and Lord Indra carefully positioned the mountain atop him, setting the stage for the epic event.

 The Treasures Emerge from the Ocean

 As the churning progressed, a mix of celestial herbs and trees infused the waters with the essence of Amrita.
-Eager for even a taste of immortality, the gods drank from these life-giving waters, though the nectar itself had yet to appear.
+Eager for even a taste of immortality, the devas drank from these life-giving waters, though the nectar itself had yet to appear.

 1. The serene moon